 WATER SOFTENER – Hard Water, Iron & Manganese

 If your water comes from a private well and contains elevated levels of the minerals or contaminants identified later in this report, you may need a water filtration system or water softener to provide you with improved water quality.
 If you are on the town’s water supply, you may see some evidence of iron and other minerals in the water.
 See the lower section of this write-up describing symptoms of some of these common water quality concerns.
-Iron and Manganese are naturally occurring minerals commonly found in New England’s water supply.
-Together, they are commonly referred to as “The Stainers” in the water treatment industry.
+Iron and Manganese are naturally occurring minerals commonly found in New England’s water supply and can cause staining and corrosion.

 MANGANESE also shows up dissolved in solution or precipitated (particulate) which you can see in the water.
 Typical symptoms of manganese in your water include brownish-black staining in the dishwasher and other plumbing fixtures.
 Manganese may also show up in the form of manganese bacteria.
 Although harmless, manganese bacteria can form gelatinous growths that my plug pipes or break free in slugs of dirty manganese-laden water with unpleasant tastes and odors.
 The U.S. EPA drinking water regulations set a recommended secondary maximum contaminant level of manganese at .05 milligrams per liter.
-Manganese is also considered a secondary health threat, however at certain high levels, especially in children, can be a health threat.
-For more information on this topic, see the link at Manganese Article Water Tech Magazine.
+Manganese is also considered a secondary health threat, however at certain high levels, especially in children, it can be a health threat.
 As with Iron, a water softener will be effective in removing dissolved manganese from the water.
-Also as with Iron, an up-flow water softener is recommended to prevent potential build up in the lower section of the water softener.

 HARD WATER is typically evidenced by white scale build-up on plumbing fixtures, glassware, dishes, and shower & bath surfaces.
 Hard water interferes with many cleaning tasks; doing the laundry, washing dishes & glassware, shampooing your hair, cleaning your skin, cleaning bathroom fixtures & surfaces.
 Washing your hair in hard water may leave it feeling sticky and dull.
 Dishes and glasses get spotted and a film may build up on shower doors, bathtubs, sinks and faucets.
 Clothes can look dingy and feel rough and scratchy.
 Hard water can also cause a residue to build-up in pipes that can lower water pressure and prematurely end the useful life of water using appliances such as hot water heaters, dishwashers and washing machines.